nmoinvaz/study/README.md

 <quote><cite>There is no system of either education, politics, or religion, which ought to be excepted from the severest scrutiny of the human mind, or the closest examination which the human faculties can bestow on it.</cite><span>&mdash; <author>Palmer, Elihu</author>, <book>Principles of Nature p.
 207</book></span></quote>

-## Misc

-Additional documentaries that are worth consideration.
+Here are some interesting documentaries that are worth consideration.

 -   [The Atomic States of America](http://www.youtube.com/watch?v=dbjD6uUEZ0o)
 -   [Damnation](http://www.youtube.com/watch?v=a125tVzOtsg)